The Win Map™: The Narrative Positioning System Behind Every Sales Asset That Actually Works

 Key Takeaway: Defensible means it's built from evidence, not aspirations.
 If a competitor challenges you on it, you can prove it with data.

-Section 4: Sales Assets (Connected to the Narrative)
+Section 4: Sales Assets (the output)

 What lives here: